krishaamer/green-filter-research/research/literature/design.md

 interactions to follow the same social rules as person-to-person interactions.
 It’s a shortcut that your brain uses to quickly evaluate trustworthiness.”

-Interface Studies: @davidhoangCreatingInterfaceStudies2022, the head of product design at Webflow, suggests taking cues from art studies to
-***isolate the core problem***.
-“An art study is any action done with the intention of learning about the subject you want to draw”.
-As a former art student, Hoang looks at an interface as *“a piece of design is an artwork with function”*.

 The small screen estate space of mobiles phones and smart watches necessitates displaying content in a dynamic manner.
 Virtual reality